TomWright/dasel/README.md

 curl -s https://api.github.com/repos/tomwright/dasel/releases/latest | grep browser_download_url | grep macos_amd64 | cut -d '"' -f 4 | wget -qi - && mv dasel_macos_amd64 dasel && chmod +x dasel
 ```

+## Notes

+The formatting of files can be changed while being processed.
+Dasel itself doesn't make these changes, rather the act of marshaling the results.

+In short, the output files may have properties in a different order but the actual contents will be as expected.

 ## Usage

 ### Select